Cane Ashby: Reception

 Cane's debut in 2007 received a mixed response.
 Soap Opera Digest praised the storyline as "a riveting tale".
 Nelson Branco of TV Guide Canada found the story unrealistic, but praised the addition of Goddard and Cane to the series, saying: "A few eyebrows were raised when The Young and the Restless decided to rewrite history by bringing in Daniel Goddard to play Jill's 'real' son, Phillip Chancellor.
 But as romantic rogue Cane Ashby, the talented newcomer seduced us into suspending our disbelief — for now!"
 Soon after the character's introduction, Cane and Goddard became popular among viewers and gained praise from critics.
 BuddyTV described Goddard as "spicing up The Young and the Restless" as Cane with "his character's storylines surrounding his true identity and his whirlwind relationship with Amber".
 Cane's romance with Lily later gained "a very vocal, and loyal fan base".

 Janet Di Lauro of Soap Opera Weekly commended Maria Arena Bell's change to Cane's backstory, saying: "This story also breathes new life into Cane, who was becoming increasingly dull as a whitewashed, pompous do-gooder.
 Suddenly, he has his edge back."
 Soap Opera Digest gave the storyline a thumbs up and a thumbs down because, though it was an exciting twist, it happened too closely to the other Chancellor family rewrite undoing the mother and daughter relationship between Jill and Katherine.
 The magazine later named the storyline the "Most Preposterous Plot Twist" of 2009 because the rewrite "was way out of sync with Y&R's usual authentic approach to storytelling".
 In 2011, Tommy Garrett of Canyon News said that Goddard is "forever second guessing his character when asked about Cane by the media", also stating that, "To keep an edgy Cane, never to make him boring and lifeless.
 That's why Cane is forever keeping secrets from his wife Lily and step mom Jill."
 Garrett added that he was "interested to see what Maria Bell's plan is" to keep the character edgy, and that Goddard's performance is "always dependable, on fire and exciting".
-In 2013, another writer from Canyon News, LaDale Anderson, commented that it was difficult for Lily to resist attraction to Tyler Michaelson (Redaric Williams), saying that "trouble in paradise is brewing".
+In 2013, another writer from Canyon News, LaDale Anderson, commented that it was difficult for Lily to resist attraction to Tyler Michaelson (Redaric Williams), saying that "trouble in paradise is brewing".What's on TV's Terrell Smith compared the Flynn's potential casting as Cane to that of Rory Gibson assuming the role of Michael Corinthos on General Hospital, suggesting he wouldn't "rule out the possibility that a new actor can add some excitement to a veteran character."
+In response to the story involving Flynn's casting, Soap Opera Digest columnist Carolyn Hinsey wrote that "the story focused solely on the recast Cane holding Genoa City's A-listers hostage.
+Bringing Cane back to Genoa City, where he's on equal footing with Victor, Jack, and even Billy, is much more interesting because the action is balanced."